Doc Watson: Career

 In 1953, Watson joined the Johnson City, Tennessee–based Jack Williams's country and western swing band on electric guitar.
 The band seldom had a fiddle player, but was often asked to play at square dances.
 Following the example of country guitarists Grady Martin and Hank Garland, Watson taught himself to play fiddle tunes on his Gibson Les Paul electric guitar.
 He later transferred the technique to acoustic guitar, and playing fiddle tunes became part of his signature sound.
 During his time with Jack Williams, Watson also supported his family as a piano tuner.

 In 1960, as the American folk music revival grew, Watson took the advice of folk musicologist and Smithsonian curator Ralph Rinzler and began playing acoustic guitar and banjo exclusively.
 That move ignited Watson's career when he played on his first recording, Old Time Music at Clarence Ashley's.
 Also of pivotal importance for his career was his February 11, 1961, appearance at P.S.
 41 in Greenwich Village.
-He subsequently began to tour as a solo performer and appeared at universities and clubs like the Ash Grove in Los Angeles.
-Watson would eventually get his big break and rave reviews for his performance at the renowned Newport Folk Festival in Newport, Rhode Island in 1963.
-Watson recorded his first solo album in 1964 and began performing with his son, Merle, the same year.
+He then began to tour as a solo performer and appeared at universities and clubs like the Ash Grove in Los Angeles.
+Watson eventually got his big break and rave reviews for his performance at the Newport Folk Festival in Newport, Rhode Island in 1963.
+Watson recorded his first solo album in 1964 and began performing with his son Merle in the same year.

-After the folk revival waned during the late 1960s, Watson's career was sustained by his performance of the Jimmy Driftwood song "Tennessee Stud" on the 1972 live album recording Will the Circle Be Unbroken.
+After the folk revival waned during the late 1960s, Doc Watson's career was sustained by his performance of the Jimmy Driftwood song "Tennessee Stud" on the 1972 live album recording Will the Circle Be Unbroken.
 As popular as ever, Doc and Merle began playing as a trio with T. Michael Coleman on bass guitar in 1974.
-The trio toured the globe during the late seventies and early eighties, recording nearly fifteen albums between 1973 and 1985, and bringing Doc and Merle's unique blend of acoustic music to millions of new fans.
+The trio toured the globe during the late seventies and early eighties, recording eleven albums between 1973 and 1985, and bringing Doc and Merle's unique blend of acoustic music to millions of new fans.
 In 1985, Merle died in a tractor accident on his family farm.
 Two years later Merle Fest was inaugurated in remembrance of him.